ClaireXie/edgeGuidedSDSP/README.md

 4. If you want to do the training on your own, with the collected image data, use edgeScript.m

-Note: The code is tested under 64bit Linux platform with Matlab 2013b and 2014b.
+Note: The code has been tested under 64bit Linux and Windows platform with Matlab 2013b and 2014b installed.

 Depth Super-resolution Results
 =======================